agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-ERIH-PLUS.md

 New journals have to be submitted after creation of a user account:
 [https://kanalregister.hkdir.no/publiseringskanaler/erihplus/login.action](https://kanalregister.hkdir.no/publiseringskanaler/erihplus/login.action)
-ERIH PLUS will not be evaluating journals submitted by publishers, members of the editorial board or others affiliated with a journal.
+ERIH+ will not be evaluating journals submitted by publishers, members of the editorial board or others affiliated with a journal.

 **Data Collection Process**